 - My Account

 *Arthur Dorrington was born on this date in 1930.
 He was a Black Canadian professional ice hockey player and Sheriff.

-A Nova Scotia native, James Arthur Dorrington learned to skate when he was 3, and began dreaming of a professional hockey career “soon as I could figure out how to hold the stick.”
-Dorrington became the first Black hockey player to sign an National Hockey League contract when he joined the New York Rangers organization in 1950.
+A Nova Scotia native, James Arthur Dorrington learned to skate when he was 3 and began dreaming of a professional hockey career “soon as I could figure out how to hold the stick.”
+Dorrington became the first Black hockey player to sign a National Hockey League contract when he joined the New York Rangers organization in 1950.
 He said he never experienced racism on the ice or in the locker room but was barred from staying in the same hotels or eating in the same restaurants as his teammates when his teams traveled south to Maryland and Washington.